It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Because it's all a game.
 If you make a mistake and crash, nobody gets hurt.
 And there are no financial consequences either.
 It's all fictional, but it feels very realistic because we develop simulations based on business experience and industry knowledge.

-Insights gained during the training are applicable the next day in the workplace, as they come from real life and have been incorporated into the simulation.
+Insights gained during the training are applicable the next day in the workplace because they come from real life and have been built into the simulation.

 Brian: A lot of simulations on the market are the same product in a different package.
 Some vendors ask, "Do you want an insurance simulation?"
 "Fine.
 Insurance simulation here, beverage marketing simulation there."
 It's always the same engine, the same drivers and the same choices with a different interface and a few different terms, which is a poor reflection of the industry.

-Quality is achieved when your simulation matches the industry-specific drivers for success and failure, profit and cash flow.
+Quality is achieved when your simulation matches the industry-specific drivers of success and failure, profit and cash flow.

 The three main drivers of a fast food company, a car dealership and a bank are completely different.
 One simulation does not fit all industries.
-But if you base the simulation on a detailed understanding of the industry, it will be incredibly realistic and transferable to the real world..
+But if you base the simulation on a detailed understanding of the industry, it will be incredibly realistic and transferable into practice.

-So the challenge in creating an excellent simulation is to gather learning objectives and industry knowledge and put them together in a game format so that people can learn in a few hours what would otherwise take many years.
+So the challenge in creating an excellent simulation is to gather learning objectives and the industry knowledge and put it together in a game format so that people can learn in a few hours what would otherwise take many years.

 So you start by analyzing, similar to a research or consulting assignment.
-Do you immerse yourself in the customer’s problem scenario in order to understand the industry-specific drivers?
+You dive into the customer's problem scenario to understand the industry-specific drivers?

 Brian: Definitely.
-For example, we interviewed the managing director and marketing director of Guinness in a customer project because they knew exactly what attracts loyal Guinness fans and keeps them with the brand.
+For example, in one client project we interviewed the Managing Director and Marketing Director of Guinness because they knew exactly what attracts loyal Guinness fans and keeps them with the brand.
 We developed a game based on the knowledge gained from decades of professional experience.
 Cash flow optimization was the learning objective.
 And the participants learned in a Guinness environment that exactly mapped the Guinness market drivers and financial challenges.

-Many people don’t realize that the beer business works with a huge amount of beer barrels in circulation.
-The kegs leave the brewery, are stored in a warehouse and then go to pubs and restaurants, where they sit for weeks.
+Many people do not realize that the beer business works with a huge amount of beer kegs in circulation.
+So the kegs leave the brewery, sit in a warehouse and then go to the pubs and restaurants where they sit for weeks.
 And the amount of money that this ties up in the distribution chain is enormous.
-If you don’t model this in a simulation, the simulation is wrong, unrealistic.
+If you don't model this in a simulation, the simulation is wrong, unrealistic.
 But if you model it, people immediately understand why a faster turnaround of the kegs is so important, because they see how much cash is tied up and how much money could be freed up.

-And this competition can overshadow the learning.
-Sometimes we intentionally make the game less competitive to get individuals to focus more on reflection and what they have learned.
+And that competition can overshadow the learning.
+Sometimes we intentionally make the game less competitive to get individuals to focus more on reflection and what they've learned.

-The haptic experience and the implementation in a face-to-face training has many advantages, serious games
+The tactile experience and delivery in a face-to-face training session has many advantages.

 Your trademark is traditional board games for companies, but you mainly sell digitized games.
 Given the trend towards more online learning, what do you prefer?

-Brian: There’s no doubt about it: bringing people together in one room has advantages.
-Especially when they come into contact with other experts from the company that they wouldn’t otherwise meet.
+Brian: There is no doubt that bringing people together in one room has advantages.
+Especially when they come into contact with other experts from the company that they wouldn't otherwise meet.
 You learn from each other, even beyond the event.
 Many companies are willing to cover the costs of travel, accommodation and everything else to take advantage of this.

 For other companies, this is less important.
 They focus on the learning itself.
 In this scenario, it can be just as productive to do the learning online, for example with Zoom or Teams.
-Sometimes it is even more productive.
+Sometimes it's even more productive.

 However, our criterion is to adapt the simulation to the customer situation and the specific learning objectives.